Costeer/101st-Wiki-Remade/mmw-content/Resources/rules.md

 - Loyalty is our currency!
 Patriots of the 101st shall not double-dip in other milsims or clans.
 Our allegiance lies solely with the cause of spreading democracy.
 Starsims and other games are exempt, for freedom knows no bounds.

-Poaching is akin to betraying the very essence of democracy!
+- Poaching is akin to betraying the very essence of democracy!
 Any attempt to lure away our fellow patriots will result in swift and decisive action, including expulsion from our ranks.

-Alt accounts are as welcome as a communist in a fireworks factory!
+- Alt accounts are as welcome as a communist in a fireworks factory!
 One patriot, one account.
 Let your actions be as transparent as the ideals we uphold.

-Never ping something above you, like platoon company etc etc f ur SL
-You can ping platoon and below
-Only ur platoon
-If ur SM ur 2nd IC of a platoon
-You can ping it but only yours
-Same goes with the rest
-I dont wanna se CPLs doing platoon wide pings
-And SLs doing company wide pings